DEFRA/defra-ai-sdlc/pages/feature-development/documentation.md

 ```

-These visuals help developers, stakeholders, and the LLM itself to contextualise the system's design and logic effectively.
+These visuals help developers, stakeholders, and the LLM itself to understand the system's design and logic effectively.

 ## Creating Technical Documentation